2012–13 Gonzaga Bulldogs women's basketball team

-The 2012–13 Gonzaga Bulldogs women's basketball team is representing Gonzaga University in the 2012–13 college basketball season.
-The Bulldogs (also informally referred to as the "Zags"), members of the West Coast Conference, are led by head coach Kelly Graves, in his 13th season at the school.
-The Zags are playing most of their home games at the McCarthey Athletic Center on the university campus in Spokane, Washington.
+The 2012–13 Gonzaga Bulldogs women's basketball team represented Gonzaga University in the 2012–13 college basketball season.
+The Bulldogs (also informally referred to as the "Zags"), members of the West Coast Conference, were led by head coach Kelly Graves, in his 13th season at the school.
+The Zags played most of their home games at the McCarthey Athletic Center on the university campus in Spokane, Washington.

-Before the Season
+Before the season

 The Zags were picked to finish second in the WCC Pre-Season poll behind BYU.